 Overall Potential Risks of Water Consumption for International Travelers

 Water quality can vary widely depending on a country’s infrastructure and water sources.
-If you are traveling in more rural areas of Australia or in other nearby countries the water may not be safe to drink.
+If you are travelling in more rural areas of Australia or in other nearby countries the water may not be safe to drink.

 Water can vary in color, taste, and smell in different regions and even throughout different seasons.
 This may be due to water sources that differ in mineral content, water demand among users, and environmental temperatures.
 However, these aesthetic characteristics of water don’t necessarily indicate whether it is safe for consumption.

 In other words, international travellers can’t judge the level of water quality just by how it looks, tastes, or smells.
 This means that understanding and researching water safety when travelling is essential in order to avoid the potential risks of contamination and dehydration.

 The most common reason for water contamination is the presence of bacteria such as E. coli, cholera, and salmonella.
 However, illness can also be caused by other parasites, viruses, and chemical pollutants.
 In some cases, contaminated water can be used for washing, yet people should avoid drinking it at all costs to preserve their health and safety.

 Often, international travelers become ill when drinking the local water, but residents do not.
 This is due to the presence of pathogens that are foreign to travelers’ immune systems, whereas the systems of residents have adapted to their presence.

 When people travel, particularly by plane and to warm climates, their bodies are removed from regular routines and exposed to different elements.
 This puts travelers at a higher risk for dehydration, which can cause fatigue, confusion, and illness.
 Being away from home also increases the risk of traveler’s diarrhea from consuming contaminated food or water, which elevates the risk of dehydration even further.